What Is A Commission Payment

 1. Straight Commission: This is the simplest form, where the individual's entire income is derived solely from commission earned.
 There's no base salary; earnings depend entirely on sales performance.
 This structure is common in sales-driven industries where high incentives are needed to drive sales.
 The downside is income instability, especially for newer representatives or during slow sales periods.

 6. Draw Against Commission: In this arrangement, the individual receives an advance payment (a "draw") against their future commissions.
 This advance is usually repaid from future commission earnings.
 It provides a short-term financial cushion, especially beneficial during periods of low sales.
-However, if commissions don't meet the draw amount, the individual may owe the company money.
+That said, if commissions don't meet the draw amount, the individual may owe the company money.

 Calculating Commission Payments